farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 >
 > By adjusting which consequences are reduced vs. which are avoided, the GM establishes the overall tone of the game.
 For a more daring game, most consequences will be avoided.
 For a grittier game, most consequences will only be reduced if resisted.

-You'll then make a `resistance roll` to see how much momentum your character consumes as a result of their resistance.
+You'll then make a `resistance roll` to see how well your resist the consequence.

 You make that roll by burning momentum.
 Build a pool of d6s by adding `+1d6` per charge of momentum.